ChrisWhealy/coding-challenges/21s/README.md

 # Black Jack

-Simulation of a a game of Black Jack between Sam and the Dealer
+Simulation of a game of Black Jack between Sam and the Dealer

+## Order of Play

 * Sam and the dealer are both dealt 2 cards
 * If either (or both) of them holds 21, the winner(s) is/are declared